-6. Who should the district/ECI agency contact regarding the status of DHH assessment?
+6. Who should the district/ECI agency contact regarding the status of AI assessment?

-The RDSPD Office Clerk at 281-634-1497 or Program Coordinator at 281-634-1398.
+RDSPD Office Clerk, at 281-634-1497.
 Parents should contact their neighborhood school/district or ECI agency.

 7. When should a referral to Texas State School for the Deaf (TSD) in Austin be made?